dzhavat/potential-changes-for-github/README.md

 # Potential changes for GitHub

+> **Warning**: This extension is still in a very early stage and it serves as a proof of concept.
+Please keep that in mind when you use it.

 Browser extension that shows which pull requests contain changes related to a file.

 * [Install in Chrome](https://chrome.google.com/webstore/detail/potential-changes-for-git/neehipoljbecacjcgcceflmlikiadkob)